Antonis Rikka: Loan to Kerkyra

 On 16 January 2011, Rikka joined Kerkyra on loan until the end of the season.

 Second stint in AEK

 In August 2011, Rikka returned to AEK Athens, but he was not at Jimenez plans.
 When Kostenoglou took charge in AEK, he considered his senior squad and he finally decided to keep Rikka.
 On 19 November, he came on as a second-half substitute against Asteras Tripolis and he made a comeback.
 In that whole season, Rikka made 13 appearances.

 Red Star

 On 4 July 2013, Rikka joined Red Star after his contract with AEK was terminated.

 Football League (Greece)

 In 2014, he played in the Football League for Aiginiakos and then AO Chania.
+In 2017 he moved to Ialysos for a while and then for AO Symi.
+He returned to Rhodes in to play for Rodos for a season only to finish his career at AO Symi in 2020.